 View Broadband & Digital Equity Indicators: Users can gain more insight into broadband availability and demographics based on the geographical boundary selected.
 Included indicators are Broadband Coverage, Speed, Subscription, Income, Race, and Age.
-This information can be visually represented in the Chart Tab or numerically viewed by selecting the Data Tab, use the Data Visualization tabs to navigate between the two.
+This information can be visually represented in the Chart Tab or numerically viewed by selecting the Data Tab.

-Search for a Geographical Area and view broadband details in that Area: Using the Search Boundary, users can search within different geographic boundaries.
-To search Census Block, Block Group, or Tract, search by the 15-, 12-, or 11-digit census codes.
+Search for a Geographical Area and view broadband details in that Area: Using the Search Boundary dropdown, users are able to search within different geographic boundaries.
+To search Census Block, Block Group, or Tract, search by the 15, 12, or 11 digit census code.
+To search by House, Senate, or Congressional District, search by specific number only for the district (e.g. 1, 5).
+If you do not know the district number, you can use the Boundaries dropdown to explore the different House, Senate, or Congressional Districts in the State.